nextthingco/docs/CHIP_Pro-Docs/source/includes/_specifications.md

 ## Audio

 Stereo audio in and out is handled by a 24-bit DAC built-in to the GR8 processor.
-There are also digital options that you can use, but require configuration of the Linux kernel and additional hardware to access.

 * 24-bit ADC/DAC for stereo audio in and out
 * one-wire audio digital out